How to apply

 There are three main requirements for those who want to study in the UK:

-• You must have an offer of a place on a course at an approved higher education institution.
+- You have been offered a place on a course

-• You must be able to speak, read, write and understand English to a good level.
+- You can speak, read, write and understand English

 When should I apply for a visa?